libreForms/spec/spec.md

 This term is used to refer to configuration files containing form-building data, as shown in the [examples](#examples) below.
 Unfortunately, this term may appear confusing when used alongside terms like [form configs](#form-configs), which refer to specific configurations applied on a form-by-form basis and employ [reserved characters](#reserved-characters) to set themselves apart from [form fields](#form-fields).

-#### Network
+#### Distributed

-This term is used, often alongside similar terms like 'distributed' or 'RESTful', to describe environments where form data is transferred over a network, for example using HTTP methods like `GET` and `POST`.
+This term is used to describe environments where form data is transferred over a network, for example using HTTP methods like `GET` and `POST`, to allow web clients to communicate form data submitted by end users back to a server using approaches like REST or GraphQL.

-#### Declarative

-This term is used to describe a type of [form configuration](#form-configuration) that describes how forms should look and behave, without actually needing to write the logic that achieves that end state.

 ### Assumptions

-- HTTP/S

-- Web-based forms

-- Document-style database

-- single reserved character used consistently throughout
+The API carries with it a few implied assumptions.

+#### Form data transferred using HTTP requests

+This API presumes that form data will be transferred using HTTP requests when deployed in a server-client configuration.

+#### Form data collected using HTML forms

+This API presumes that form data will be collected collected using HTML forms in the web client.

+#### Form data stored in schemaless databases

+This API presumes that form data will be stored in schemaless database, like a document database, to ensure that that the server doesn't need to know the structure of the form data it is receiving ahead of time.
+In addition, this approach supports easy prototyping and changes to form configurations, without breaking the backend server or requiring a copy of the form configuration to reside there.

+#### Single reserved character employed for form configs, metadata, and deprecated form names

+While there is no requirement that implementers only employ a single reserved character across the entire application, this API presumes that the same reserved character will be employed to designate form configs, form metadata, and form names that have been deprecated.

 ### Architecture

-The API is well-suited to a RESTful or distributed approach, where various clients might manage different forms and employ different access controls, but store form data using a remote server accessed by API token.
+This API is well-suited to a RESTful or distributed implementation, where various clients might manage different forms and employ different access controls, but store form data using a remote server accessed by API key.
 The use of reserved characters is especially useful in helping implementers build assumptions about the form data they will receive over the network: namely, that no data passed to the server that contains the reserved character in its name is form data, but instead can be treated as form metadata.
 This approach has the added benefit of decoupling the frontend form fields from the resultant backend data structures.
 Generally, RESTful approaches will store a separate, unique form configuration on each client, and the server will store minimal form configuration data, if any.

 ![example RESTful architecture](assets/RESTful_libreForms_Architecture.drawio.svg)